probmods/chapters/learning-as-conditional-inference.md

 # Exercises

 1. Write a church program that reproduces approximately the model from Griffiths and Tenenbaum (2006), "Optimal predictions in everyday cognition", Psychological Science.
 Specifically, make a version of Figure 1, for Gaussian and Gamma priors (the Erlang is a special case of a Gamma distribution).
-Your version of this figure can be discrete and approximate, using the church functions for drawing histograms of samples `(truehist ...)` and line plots with discrete data points `(lineplot-value ...)` that are introduced in the churchserv examples on the [[Learning as Conditional Inference]] page.
+Your version of this figure can be discrete and approximate, using the church functions for drawing histograms of samples `(hist and density)` and line plots with discrete data points `(lineplot ...)` that are introduced in the churchserv examples on the [[Learning as Conditional Inference]] page.

 (a) Your basic programs should do two things: (1) Draw samples from the priors for various parameter settings (e.g., mean and variance of the Gaussian), which should approximate the top panels of Fig 1; (2) Compute the prediction function, the median of the posterior for $t_{total}$ conditioned on observing one value of $t$ sampled from between 0 and $t_{total}$, which should approximate the bottom panels of Fig 1.
 Plot the median posterior prediction as a function of the observed sample of $t$ for approximately 7-10 different values, enough to give a good sense of the shape of the function.